Azure/azure-quickstart-templates/README.md

 ## Travis CI

-We are in the process of activating automated template validation through Travis CI.
+We have automated template validation through Travis CI.
 These builds can be accessed by clicking the 'Details' link at the bottom of the pull-request dialog.
 This process will ensure that your template conforms to all the rules mentioned above and will also deploy your template to our test azure subscription.

 ### Parameters File Placeholders